 Anger in Relationships: Owning Yours, Softening Your Partner’s

 Anger is an emotion that we all experience, and it signifies that something has to be done.
+Conflict really has a purpose, and the purpose is mutual understanding, according to relationship researcher Dr. John Gottman.
 Anger makes you aware that there is a problem.
 How you deal with your anger can become a big part of the problem.
 For some couples, anger can make it nearly impossible to figure out what the problem is and how to fix it.

 Dealing with Your Anger

-• Own your anger.
+Own your anger.
 Remind yourself that your anger belongs to you and that it is telling you something about yourself.
-Anger is often directed at your partner, but it’s always more about you than about your partner.
+Anger is often directed at your partner, but your anger belongs to you, even when it’s triggered by your partner’s behavior.
 You can have valid complaints about your partner’s actions, but the emotion is yours.

-• Consider what other emotions are involved.
-Anger is a secondary emotion that often hides the primary or softer emotions.
+Consider what other emotions are involved.
+Research on anger and emotion regulation shows that anger often serves as a defensive response to protect against more vulnerable primary emotions.
 Examples of primary emotions are feeling sad, afraid, hurt, or rejected.
-Anger is often a defense against feeling vulnerable.
+Anger activates when something stands between us and the gratification of our demands, serving as a defensive system.
 Vulnerability is often seen as weakness; many of us were brought up to ignore vulnerabilities and push through problems.

 Dealing with Your Partner’s Anger

-• Your part is to be supportive, listen actively, and ask clarifying questions.
+Your part is to be supportive, listen actively, and ask clarifying questions.
 (See other articles I have written on The Good Therapy Blog about communicating effectively and especially active listening.)
+As the listener, you must create a safe space for the speaker with no judging or arguing, showing genuine interest and allowing them time to fully communicate their concerns.

 In an ideal world, partners will take turns being upset.
 In the real world, we often get upset at the same time.
 This is where repair work becomes important.
 Practice apologizing, stay calm, and remind yourself why you are in the relationship and that you are in control of how you express your emotions.